 No Online Bill Pay

-Fidelity offer online bill payment service on personal accounts but not on the business account.
+Fidelity offers online bill payment service on personal accounts but not on the business account.
 You can give your account information to the vendor and have them pull the money.
 It’s more difficult if you need to pay an independent contractor who can’t do EFT drafts.
 You can write paper checks and mail them yourself though.

 No Online Wire Transfers

-Fidelity offers free wire transfers to your linked accounts for personal accounts but for the business account.
+Fidelity offers free wire transfers to your linked accounts for personal accounts but not for the business account.
 You may be able to fill out a paper form and do a one-off wire transfer, but it’s not possible to do so online.